Budibase/website/content/blog/inside-it/in-house-development-examples.md

 It’s arguably more useful to consider the challenges facing internal developers.
 That way, we’re in a better position to think about the kinds of tools and strategies that will help us make the most of our development capacity, rather than worrying about what other companies do.

+This feeds many of the pros and cons of in-house development vs outsourcing development processes.

 The big thing here is that teams are seeing an explosion in demand for custom tools, at a time when budgets are being squeezed by harsh economic factors.
-When you add a global shortage of development talent into the mix, we have a big problem.
+Then there's the high costs of both hiring processes and contracting to outsourcing partners.

 ![Developer shortage](https://res.cloudinary.com/daog6scxm/image/upload/v1667829787/cms/Developer_Shortage_gqgnvv.webp "Developer shortage")

 ([Global News Wire](https://www.globenewswire.com/en/news-release/2022/02/10/2382917/0/en/New-Reveal-Survey-Finds-Skilled-Developer-Shortage-Among-Top-Challenges-for-2022.html))

+Despite this, contracting to an outsourcing company might not be viable - so we need to develop software internally one way or another.

 To reflect this reality, IT teams can draw on a couple of key strategies.